 Strawflower prefers average to dry soil and full to part sun.
 Though not essential, deadheading will encourage reblooming.

-10. Flowering tobacco (Nicotiana alata)
+10. Flowering Tobacco (Nicotiana alata)

-A nighttime bloomer, flowering tobacco attracts moths and other nocturnal pollinators.
+An unappetizing nighttime bloomer, flowering tobacco attracts moths and other nocturnal pollinators.
 The showy, trumpet-shaped flowers open in the evening in shades of white, yellow, or red and bloom from early summer until frost.
 Plant flowering tobacco where its strong fragrance can be enjoyed.

 Flowering tobacco likes moist, rich, well-drained soil in full sun to partial shade.

-Beautiful and Aromatic, Deer Resistant Perennials
+Beautiful and Aromatic, Deer-Resistant Perennials

 Annual flowers are beautiful, but I would like to add a few perennials that come up year after year without me having to do anything other than enjoy them.
+That way, deer stay clear before I have to do much!
+These include daffodils, anemones, lavender, foxglove, sage, and peonies.